tommytran8/socialmedia-app/README.md

 # socialmedia-app

  Create a social media web application with react/firebase.
 Trying to recreate a <b>slack clone</b>.

+## Description

+React website using firebase as platform for development.
+The app is an attempt to recreate features of Slack, a social media app.
+Development familiarize myself with React.
+It also helped me learn about Firebase, how to upload/manipulate files on Firebase's storage, and how to update/manipulate user generated data on Firebase's Firestore, a cloud-hosted NoSQL database.

 ## FEATURES
         [x] 1.
 Upload Media immediately lets you choose file without using Choose File input.